 Before and After Surgery Care

-While cost is always a concern, insurance may cover surgery performed to improve breathing, but it does not generally cover surgery or treatment that is done purely for cosmetic reasons.
+While cost is always a concern, insurance may cover surgery performed to improve breathing (i.e. deviated septum), but it does not cover surgery that is done for cosmetic reasons.
 We provide patients with expected costs prior to any intervention.